axibase/atsd/integration/statsd/statsd-backend.md

 > NOTE: every `\` in `pattern` must be duplicated.

-If a metric name has more tokens than `atsd_pattern`, extra tokens are cropped.
+If a metric name has more tokens than `atsd_pattern`, additional tokens are ignored.

 `alfa.bravo.charlie.delta` is used as an example metric and the default example entity is `zulu`.